fahimahghazali/Basic-statistics-and-correlations/README.md

 ## Project Description
 The  data used for this project can be obtained from [white wine](https://github.com/fahimahghazali/Basic-statistics-and-correlations/blob/main/white_wine.csv)

-The final report can be read [here](https://github.com/fahimahghazali/Basic-statistics-and-correlations/blob/main/MATH20811_CW1.pdf).
+The final report is writen using LateX and can be read [here](https://github.com/fahimahghazali/Basic-statistics-and-correlations/blob/main/MATH20811_CW1.pdf).

 ## Needs of this project

+- descriptive statistics
 - statistical modeling
 - writeup